a proud heritage

 Their publications literally fill libraries.

-As Richard and his team was busy performing research at the Experiment Station, the need arose to make specific seed and plant collections for the research plots.
-As the need increased, so did the demand for on-the-spot then seasonal help to make those collections.
-Richards brother and my father, Lloyd Stevens, was in high school at the time and was frequently sent out to make seed collections for the projects.
+As the scope and size of the research at the Experiment Station grew, the need arose for specific seed and plant collections.
+Research plots were needed, and they needed seed to grow them.
+As the need increased, so did the demand for collections.
+Lloyd Stevens ventured out to make seed collections for the projects.
 As research progressed and the scale of reclamation projects grew it became clear that a legitimate industry was being created.
 Small-time collectors were now procuring sizable contracts for seed collection.
 As the need grew, so did the complexity of the collections, processing, cleaning and preparing of seed for use in large-scale projects.
 The machinery and facilities being used to keep up with the demand were literally being invented as the process evolved.

-In the 1990’s, wide-spread drought, the proliferation of cheet-grass and decades of fire-supression doctrine came to a head in a literal fire-storm across the Great Basin.
-Restoration and wildlife habitat projects were in force to combat the effects.
-The complexity and size of the projects led to a maturing of the seed industry and niche markets.
+In the 1990’s, wide-spread drought, the proliferation of cheet-grass and decades of fire-supression doctrine ended in a literal fire-storm across the Great Basin.
+Restoration and wildlife habitat projects were put in place to combat the effects.
+The complexity and size of large-scale projects led to a maturing of the seed industry and niche markets.

-Noah Stevens, 4 years old, near the heli-pad for a post-fire seeding, Wasatch Plateau, UT
+Noah Stevens (4 yo) near the heli-pad on a post-fire seeding, Wasatch Plateau, UT

 Great Basin Seed